 Your lifestyle and budget also play a critical role in deciding which hearing aid will work best for you.
 After over 20 years in the hearing industry, we’ve found that the happiest customers are ones who are honest with themselves about these factors.

 If budget is a concern, our basic HC206 starting hearing aids cost as low as $149 per aid.
-Even still, our most advanced device, the Sonic Cheer 20, calls for mere $599 per aid, which is still a great deal when compared to the cost of most sold by your local provider.

 4. Hearing aids require an adjustment period.

 Contrary to popular belief, you can’t put on a pair of hearing aids and expect your hearing to be restored.
 In fact, these devices are not capable of restoring hearing that’s been lost; instead, they amplify sound to accommodate the hearing you have left.

 Because your hearing aids must partner with your ears and brain to hear better, they will need time to adjust to hearing again.
 And most likely, you will need some time to adjust too because you’ll start hearing sounds you haven’t heard in a while, from birds chirping to the low hum of a refrigerator.